zeromicro/go-zero/readme.md

 [![Release](https://img.shields.io/github/v/release/tal-tech/go-zero.svg?style=flat-square)](https://github.com/tal-tech/go-zero)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+**Note: To meet the requirements of Open Source Foundation, we moved go-zero from tal-tech to zeromicro (a neutral GitHub organization).**

 ## 0. what is go-zero

 go-zero (listed in CNCF Landscape: [https://landscape.cncf.io/?selected=go-zero](https://landscape.cncf.io/?selected=go-zero)) is a web and rpc framework with lots of builtin engineering practices.
 It’s born to ensure the stability of the busy services with resilience design, and has been serving sites with tens of millions users for years.